 Will the guests learn about local wines and pairings?

-What makes the wines of Alto Adige so unusual?
+What makes the wines of South Tyrol so unusual?

-The Alto Adige wines are unique because of the remarkable terrain, the variety of different climate characteristics and soil properties.
+The South Tyrol wines are unique because of the remarkable terrain, the variety of different climate characteristics and soil properties.

 Do you have a particular favourite local wine and if so, what is it about this wine that you love?

-I personally love fresh and sourness-accented white wines and there are lots of delicious ones from Alto Adige.
+I personally love fresh and sourness-accented white wines and there are lots of delicious ones from the South Tyrol region.
 Pinot Bianco, Kerner and Sauvignon Blanc fit my taste exactly.